-The strength of the nascent CAP was subsequently augmented by a surface based radiation inversion forming during clear skies overnight on 2 December (see Fig. 2.2a, b).
-Averaged over the seven ISFS stations, the net radiative cooling in the valley on that night is the strongest during the CAP episode (Fig. 2.2a).
-Combined, the warming aloft and cooling at the surface yielded a ~700 m deep CAP with a surface potential temperature deficit (relative to that near the top of the CAP) in excess of 15 K at 12 UTC 2 December.
-Weak winter insolation, high albedo due to snow cover, and the strong stability suppressed the growth of the convective boundary layer the following afternoon, which allowed the CAP to persist and for aerosol to accumulate rapidly (Fig. 2.2b).
-Concentrations of small particulates surpassed the National Ambient Air Quality Standard (U.S. EPA 2013) of $35-\mu g m^{-3}$ after just the second day of the cold pool (Fig. 2.2c).
+The strength of the nascent CAP was subsequently augmented by a surface based radiation inversion forming during clear skies overnight on 2 December.
+Averaged over the seven ISFS stations, the net radiative cooling in the valley on that night is the strongest during the CAP episode (not shown).
+Combined, the warming aloft and cooling at the surface yielded a 700 m deep CAP with a surface potential temperature deficit (relative to that near the top of the CAP) in excess of 15 K at 1200 UTC 2 December.
+Weak winter insolation, high albedo due to snow cover, and the strong stability suppressed the growth of the convective boundary layer the following afternoon, which allowed the CAP to persist and for aerosol to accumulate rapidly (Fig. 2.2a).
+Concentrations of aerosol particulates with diameters less than 2.5 μm (PM2.5) surpassed the National Ambient Air Quality Standard (U.S. EPA 2013) of 35 μg m-3 after just the second day of the cold pool (not shown).